 Lights attract mosquitoes, and it is best to leave off the ones you do not need.
 Light also attracts other insects, so your comfort should leave off lights if you see them attracting insects.

 Perfumes, Colognes, After Shave Products, and even Deodorants attract mosquitoes and draw them to you.
 It is best to avoid using them in the Bush on Safari.

 Malaria is real

-There are 300 million to 500 million cases of Malaria per year in the world, and Malaria is a genuine threat in Uganda.
-Most Ugandans are most familiar with its ill effects.
-Most Ugandans that can afford it, sleep under nets.
+Globally, there are three hundred million to five hundred million cases of malaria per year.
+Most Ugandans are sadly very familiar with its ill effects.
+Most Ugandans that can afford it sleep under nets.

-In Uganda, man illnesses are attributed to Malaria.
-The first thing many clinics do is to take your blood for a malaria test.
-Malaria is widespread in Uganda since many people live close to each other and the malaria-carrying
+In Uganda, many illnesses are attributed to Malaria.
+The first thing many clinics do is to give a malaria test.
+Malaria is widespread in Uganda since many people live close to each other, and the malaria-carrying

 Avoid getting Malaria while visiting Uganda -Take a few precautions, avoid insect bites and Malaria, and enjoy your Safari.
 The good news is this, we have never had a client come down with Malaria on Safari with us in Uganda.

 Will you catch Malaria on your Safari?
 Most likely, you will not.
 Again, in over a decade of safaris, none of our clients have come down with a case of malaria.